Prešov

-Prešov (/sk/) (Note: Eperjes /hu/; Eperies; Rusyn and Пряшів /uk/.) is a city in eastern Slovakia.
+Prešov (Note: /sk/; Eperjes /hu/; Eperies; Rusyn and Пряшів /uk/.) is a city in eastern Slovakia.
 It is the seat of administrative Prešov Region (Prešovský kraj) and Šariš.
 With a population of approximately 85,000 for the city, and in total more than 100,000 with the urban area, it is the second-largest city in eastern Slovakia and the third-largest city in all of Slovakia, after the nearby city of Košice.
 It belongs to the Košice-Prešov agglomeration and is the natural cultural, economic, transport, and administrative center of the Prešov Region.
 It lends its name to the Eperjes-Tokaj Hill-Chain, which was considered the geographic entity on the first map of Hungary from 1528.
 There are many tourist attractions in Prešov, such as castles (e.g. Šariš Castle), pools, and the old town.

 Etymology

 The first written mention is from 1247 (Theutonici de Epuryes).
 Several authors derived the name from Hungarian eper (strawberry).